onqtam/headjack/src/topics.md

 # Anatomy of your digital footprint
 ██████████████████████████████████████████████████████████████████████████████

+the building blocks of digital media

 even browser extensions should be counted as preferences - for example I use a youtube addon that hides the recommended videos on the side - I should be able to signal that if I wish

+Public/private mode for the entire account

 ██████████████████████████████████████████████████████████████████████████████
 # IDMs & personal stuff